lane-webperformance/legion-metrics/README.md

 Construct a timestamp value, in milliseconds since 1970 (UNIX time), for use in constructing a sample.
 See example above.

-### metrics.sample.assertSampleValues(values)
+### metrics.sample.assertSampleValues(values : object)

 Asserts that the parameter is a valid input to metrics.sample(values).
 If it is not, throws an exception.
 The parameter must be a dictionary of the form { value: number, unit: string, interpretation: string }.

-metrics.summary(summary)
+metrics.summary(summary : object)
 --------------------------------

 Returns a new summary object.
-This summary object can be used wherever we would use a problem() or sample() object, but wraps a summary of that other data.
+This summary object can be used wherever we would use a problem() or sample() object, but actually wraps the result of a previous summarize() call.
 Objects of this type are "summarizable", meaning that they support a summarize() method.

 * summary: the output of a summarize() method call, or the merged output